Through The Fibro Fog

 Step 1

 Place the diced vegetables on a baking tray, drizzle with olive oil and sprinkle over the thyme.
-Roast until tender.
+Toss to coat the veggies in the oil and herbs, then roast until fork tender.

 cooked pasta in a sieve and tahini in a cream bowl with a spoon in it.